import torch

 max_len = max(max_len, len(ids))

-max_seq_length = get_max_length([tokenized_train_ds, tokenized_val_ds, tokenized_test_ds])
+return max_lenmax_seq_length = get_max_length([tokenized_train_ds, tokenized_val_ds, tokenized_test_ds])

 device = torch.device('cuda' if torch.cuda.is_available() else 'cpu')